Business success comes from value creation for owners, customers, and employees. Value is being built or destroyed throughout your business.

 For example, a business owner could create a high-tech gadget at a high price.
 It’s a business failure if customers aren’t willing to pay the price or don’t see a need for the device.
 These owners aren’t serving their customers and they aren’t earning profits.
 They haven’t created value.

 The other extreme provides value to customers but no value to owners.
 Owners do this when they provide their services or products at prices near or below their costs.
 The company is very business making little profit or cash flow.
 This owner would need to find some other source of value to justify this.
 This may be viable if it’s part of a larger pricing strategy that provides profits later.
 I talk about this in my pricing strategies article.

 I’ve been asked many times to analyze a product or pricing strategy that they know will be very popular with customers.
 These products often devastate company profits.
 Financial analysis has proven many “great ideas” to be earnings disasters.

-You get what you value when you provide value to others.
+You get value when you give value

 It’s easy to be caught up in the excitement of a potentially great idea.
 Take time to challenge it and do the financial analysis on it.
 I talk about how to do the financial analysis in this article.